port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/azure/installation.md

 Multiple ways to deploy the Azure exporter could be found in the Azure Integration example [README](https://registry.terraform.io/modules/port-labs/integration-factory/ocean/latest/examples/azure_container_app_azure_integration)
 :::

-## Azure Infrastructure Used by the Azure Exporter
+## Azure infrastructure used by the Azure exporter

 The Azure exporter uses the following Azure infrastructure: